 You can name ASA as the beneficiary of your life insurance policy, and/or you can transfer ownership of the policy to the Agricultural Stewardship Association during your lifetime.
 These gifts avoid estate taxation on the life insurance death benefit after your passing—and they may, in some cases, create a present income tax deduction as well.

 Stocks, bonds, mutual funds, and other publicly traded securities are easily donated, and can often provide you with exceptional tax savings.
 When you donate appreciated securities to ASA, you will usually receive the benefit of a fair-market value income tax deduction, and your gift will be exempt from capital gains tax.
-Please check with your financial advisor before deciding on the best way to make a gift of this type and call Renee Bouplon at 692-7285 for information that will make giving easy for you and your broker.
+Please check with your financial advisor before deciding on the best way to make a gift of this type and call Katie Jilek at (518) 692-7285 for information that will make giving easy for you and your broker.
 Note: In order to realize potential tax benefits, you should donate securities directly to ASA, rather than selling them yourself and giving ASA the proceeds.

 The Latest NEWS